As we all know, the basic concept in Bonsai is to make a mature tree in small size; so the smaller the Bonsai is, the more difficult to make.

-One of the best species to make super mini bonsai is Premna microphylla because the leaves size can be reduced significantly from its original of approx. 9 cm to only 2 mm.
+One of the best species to make super mini Bonsai is Premna microphylla because the leaves size can be reduced significantly from its original of approx. 4" (9cm) to only 1/8" (3mm).
 See the comparison between the original leaves size with the reduced size on the tree.

 Good water retention soil is very important, in my case, I use finely grinded volcanic soil mixed with some sticky soil to keep the tree stable, and cover the top surface with green moss.
 In order to maintain a healthy roots system with sufficient moisture, put them in a tray with about 1/3 inside the soil; or put individually in a larger pot to let the roots growing outside through the bottom hole.
 However, constant spray is important to keep them moisture.
 Slow release fertilizer is recommended to keep them healthy.
 Then, the out-growing roots are constantly cut in order to let the roots also develop in the mini container.

-Here are some of the super mini bonsai from Robert Steven’s collection.
-They are all Premna microphylla with the size of approximately 2 cm.
+Here are some of the super mini Bonsai from Robert Steven’s collection.
+They are all Premna microphylla with the size of approximately 1" (2cm).

 Written by: Robert Steven - Indonesia.
 "Bonsai artist, collector and teacher who is traveling intensively around the world giving lectures, demos, workshops and judging.
 Own his permanent Bonsai display center in Jakarta, Indonesia with over 500 Bonsai collection and has won more than 200 awards in national and international contests.
 Well-known with his aesthetic and artistic approach in Bonsai art.
 His books “Vision of My Soul” and “Mission of Transformation” have become best-sellers Bonsai books.
 More information on his profile and Bonsai creations can be viewed at his Bonsai artist profile; Robert Steven."